Operation Barrel Roll: See-saw war

 To preempt the traditional wet season offensive in 1969, the USAF approved a major offensive bombing campaign within Barrel Roll named Operation Raindance.
 It was timed to coincide with spoiling operations that Vang Pao had planned against the Plain of Jars.
 The operation began on 17 March and launched 80 strikes per day for 12 days.
 Raindance was extended through 7 April, by which time 730 U.S. sorties had been flown.
 On 22 May the Air Force conducted Operation Stranglehold, a five-day campaign focused on Routes 6 and 7, PAVN's logistical lifeline.
-Regardless, the PAVN launched Campaign Thoan Thang (Total Victory) during late June and managed to take Muang Soui with the assistance of armoured units.
+Regardless, the PAVN launched Campaign Thoan Thang (Total Victory) during late June and managed to take Muang Soui with the assistance of armored units.
 A total of 103 Air Force and 44 RLAF strikes were flown in the defense of the town, but to no avail.
 Part of the PAVN success could be attributed to the record number of its units then available in the northeast.
 Seven new battalions having arrived since April.

-In June, William Sullivan was replaced as ambassador by G. McMurtrie Godley, who immediately loosened the rules of engagement and increased the bombing campaign in the north and northeast.
+In June, Sullivan was replaced as ambassador by G. McMurtrie Godley, who immediately loosened the rules of engagement and increased the bombing campaign in the north and northeast.
 The results were almost immediate.
 Nearly 50 percent of the population of the once heavily populated Plain of Jars had moved into refugee camps in the south.
 Refugee rolls for the Agency for International Development, which had averaged 130,000 between 1964 and 1968, jumped to 230,000 in February 1970.

 On 6 August 1969, in Military Region 2, Hmong forces launched a major counterattack, the Kou Kiet (Redeem Honor) Campaign, against the communists on the Plain of Jars and in the Xieng Kouang area, supported by its own air units and the USAF.
 The offensive was a success due not to American airpower, but to unseasonably rainy weather: 46 in (as opposed to the normal 16 in) fell in July, cutting sharply into the communist logistical flow.
 After the weather broke, the Hmong were supported by 145 sorties per day.
 Communist forces, cut off from resupply, fled to the west.
 For the first time since 1961 all of the strategic Plain of Jars was under government control.
-This course of events led Ambassador Sullivan to declare: "We believe that damage to the enemy represents the best results per sortie by tactical air in Southeast Asia."
+This course of events led Sullivan to declare: "We believe that damage to the enemy represents the best results per sortie by tactical air in Southeast Asia."
 By the end of the campaign in October, the operation had netted 25 tanks, 113 vehicles, six million rounds of ammunition, 6,400 weapons, and 202,000 USgal of fuel.
 That summer, sorties throughout the Barrel Roll area had risen from an average of 300 missions per month to an average 200 sorties per day.